vuejs/vue-test-utils/docs/api/wrapper/findAll.md

 ::: warning Deprecation warning
 Using `findAll` to search for Components is deprecated and will be removed.
 Use `findAllComponents` instead.
+The `findAll` method will continue to work for finding elements using any valid [selector](../selectors.md).
 :::

 Returns a [`WrapperArray`](../wrapper-array/).